leopard888/yt-dlp-mp4decrypt/README.md

 yt-dlp --allow-unplayable-formats --use-postprocessor Mp4Decrypt:devicepath=<path_to_wvd_file> <video_url>
 ```

-When requesting merging of multiple formats, a warning will appear saying the formats won't be merged.
+When requesting merging of multiple formats with `--allow-unplayable-formats`, a warning will appear saying the formats won't be merged.
 This plugin forces the merge to take place.

 ## Supported extractors